 According to the World Health Organization, approximately 170 million people, or three percent of the world’s population, have intellectual disabilities—the largest disability population in the world.
 Intellectual disability knows no boundaries.
 It cuts across the lines of racial, ethnic, educational, social and economic backgrounds, and it can occur in any family.
 Beginning at age 8, anyone with an intellectual disability can participate in Special Olympics.

-Within Special Olympics Indiana-Ripley Ohio Dearborn Counties our focus is the growth of our programs so that we can better serve our existing athletes and reach out to those athletes who have not yet had an opportunity to participate locally in Special Olympics.
-While we currently serve more than 200 children and adults with intellectual disabilities, Special Olympics Indiana-Ripley Ohio Dearborn still reaches only a fraction of the number of eligible athletes in the three-county service area.
+Within Special Olympics Indiana-Ripley Ohio Dearborn Counties our focus is the growth of our programs so that we can better serve our existing athletes and reach out to those individuals who have yet not had the opportunity to participate locally in Special Olympics.
+While we currently serve more than 200 children and adults with intellectual disabilities, Special Olympics Indiana-Ripley Ohio Dearborn Counties still reaches only a fraction of the number of eligible athletes in the three-county service area.

 It is estimated that in Ripley, Ohio and Dearborn counties there are approximately 2,500 individuals who are eligible for participation.